 A great example of this is of a drummer trying to hear the vocalists.
 He’s going to have a very hard time hearing the vocals from behind the kit without cranking up the vocal mix to the point it overpowers everything else.
 But at that point, the vocals can’t hear their own guitars to make sure they are on pitch, and the whole band just starts to fall apart.

 To solve this, the JamHub GreenRoom is a 21-channel mixer for up to 7 musicians that creates an audio matrix mix of all the inputs from into individualized headphone outputs for each player giving them exactly what they want to hear.

 Using the JamHub GreenRoom you can feed everyone’s instruments into the matrix.
 Now the drummer can get extra loud vocals, and the vocals can get extra guitar levels with just a hint of drums.
+Get More Info here if you want to learn more about playing drums and gain some techniques to master the craft!
 Every musician gets a set of headphones with a mix of exactly what they want, and you don’t have to create an off-balanced live mix that annoys your audience or your neighbors.

 What You Get With GreenRoom

 The JamHub GreenRoom has positions for 7 different musicians via 6 front wedges and one rear wedge.
 Each “wedge” is a stereo 1/4 inch connection for their instrument, an XLR connection with phantom power for their microphone, and a 1/4 inch stereo output for their headphones.

 On each wedge is a series of dials.
 A dual layer gain dial controls the input level of your instrument and mic inputs.
 A dual layer headphone dial controls the output volume to your headphones as well as a dial that controls the output of the built-in effects processor into your headphones.
 A stage dial controls where you “appear” in the mix to everyone from either stage left to stage right.